 Talking about inches… How many satellites needs to fall down before you Americans do the sensible thing and adopt the SI system like everyone else?
 Even the English have done so.
 After all, you have everything else in common, except, of course, the language.

 During the last kayak build, the basement workshop was dominated by the kayak skeleton for months, making other work challenging.
 This time I followed Brians advice of getting all supplies before hand giving more flow in the building.
-Some times I was itching to get started, but when the building started I was glad supplies were at hand.
+Some times I was itching to begin, but when the building started I was glad supplies were at hand.
 That was especially helpful when milling the wood.
 Since I don’t have the space for storing and using stationary wood machinery, the work needed to be done outside.
 Setting up everything in the garden takes time, so doing everything in two sessions was satisfying.

-Skarven was built with Norwegian pine.
+The Cunningham was built with Norwegian pine.
 It wasn’t easy to get knot free, straight grained wood, but I managed.
 During the last year, due to the bark beetles in Canada and Europe, lumber prices has sky rocketed, and availability is difficult.
 The easiest was actually to buy imported cedar from the US, white ash from the same source.
 One would think that importing wood to Norway is like selling sand in Sahara, but not.
 So almost no Norwegian wood in this kayak.
 The upside is that the weight will be lower.

 Ripping was done with the circular saw attached to a aluminum plate with guides.
 Thickness sanding was done pretty well with a small jig.
 Not perfect, but OK.
 All in all, the ripping was done in a day.
 The ash went straight into the kids outdoor tub.

 Then to the fun part, the building.
 Last time I did the deck beam mortises by drilling.
 Time consuming, tedious and low precision.
 With a router jig, it was done in no time.
 Note the stop jig, making all mortises exactly same length.
 Then the rib mortises.
 Again, I made a stop jig.
 A bit time consuming to make the guide plates exactly the same length, but very satisfying to have rib mortises exactly equal down to sub mm precision.